Follow along as we build out a gamified study platform using Trophy with achievements, a daily streak and engaging automated email campaigns.

 Before we can start tracking this level of information, we need to set up tracking for a new state variable that holds the index of the flashcard the user is currently looking at.
 We’ll use the carousel api to hook into the functionality here and keep our state variable up to date:

-Then we need to add the progress
+Then we need to add the progress component from shadcn/ui to our project:

 Finally we can add a progress bar above the carousel: